Who and what gets recognized in peer recognition: Methods

-We note that the final four predictor variables listed above (related to lab group, lab section, discussion section, and grade) cannot handle unknown data.
+Additionally, we note that the final four predictor variables listed above (related to lab group, lab section, discussion section, and grade) cannot handle unknown data.
 Therefore, only students with known data for these four variables were included in the ERGM analysis.
-While this predominantly restricted analysis to students who completed the course (e.g., students who did not have a final course grade likely dropped or withdrew from the course after we administered the survey), the statistical analysis still included more than 90\% of students.
-Thus, the models provide an accurate description of most students in the class, but future work should more closely investigate the network positionality of students who do not complete their physics course.
+While this predominantly restricted analysis to students who completed the course (i.e., students who did not have a final course grade likely dropped or withdrew from the course after we administered the survey), the ERGM analysis still included more than 90\% of students that are part of our overall analysis.
+Thus, the statistical models provide an accurate description of most students in the class.
+We recommend for future work to investigate the network positionality of students who do not complete their physics course.

+We also note that some sample sizes, particularly for URM students, seem too small to make statistical comparisons with our models (Table~\ref{tab:demographics}).
+ERGMs, however, consider edges rather than nodes as the unit of analysis.
+Though the number of URM students (i.e., nodes) may be small, the networks we study include many of the possible edges between students (Table~\ref{tab:networkstats} and Fig.~\ref{fig:gendersociograms}).
+Smaller sample sizes, furthermore, do not prevent valid estimation of the coefficient values.
+Instead, they are reflected in the standard errors and \textit{p}-values of the coefficients~\cite{kolaczyk2015question}.
+Quantitative modifications to ERGMs are only necessary for very small networks (less than six nodes)~\cite{yin2021highly}.

+We finally note that students' final grades in the lab course were fairly skewed, with many students earning an A or A-.
+This may introduce issues of range restriction for the \textit{grade of nominee} term, where low variability in students' final course grades limits the possibility of finding a significant correlation between grades and received nominations.
+We find in both offerings of the lab course, however, that the model is able to distinguish a significant effect of course grade on peer recognition (Table~\ref{tab:coefvalues}).